SatoshiumAI/satoshium-us/beacon/records/README.md

 # Discovery and Filtering

-As Beacon production volume grows, the Register may support human-facing filtering or organization by governed fields such as:
+As Beacon production volume grows, Beacon Records may support human-facing filtering or organization by governed fields such as:

 ```text
 Signal Type